goseind/nyt-article-analysis/README.md

 ## Instructions

-You can find a more detaild description of this repository in this [Blog Post](https://gosein.de/mongo/mongodb/big-data/kaggle/mongodb-atlas/mongodb-charts/analysis/docker/2022/04/17/nyt-articles-analysis-mongodb.html), which also includes a [Video Tutorial]().
+You can find a more detaild description of this repository in this [Blog Post](https://gosein.de/mongo/mongodb/big-data/kaggle/mongodb-atlas/mongodb-charts/analysis/docker/2022/04/17/nyt-articles-analysis-mongodb.html), which also includes a [Video Tutorial on YouTube](https://youtu.be/zq3gzOMJ9Ow).

 Below you'll find the commands used in this example step by step, as well as the MongoDB queries in this [file](nyt-mongosh-queries).